CardSorting/DreamBeeSQL/SECURITY.md

 ## Overview

-NOORMME (NO-ORM for Normies) takes security seriously.
-This document outlines the security measures implemented in the project and provides best practices for secure usage.
+NOORMME (NO-ORM for Normies) takes a **security-first approach** to database operations.
+This document outlines the comprehensive security measures implemented and provides best practices for secure usage.

+## 🛡️ Security-First Design

+NOORMME is designed with **defense in depth**:

+1. **Automatic validation** of all dynamic identifiers
+2. **Safe alternatives** to dangerous methods
+3. **Comprehensive documentation** with secure examples
+4. **Built-in protection** against common vulnerabilities

 ## Security Features